 Off-road guards need to offer more clearance or else they will become clogged.
 I’ve got Crud Catcher-like guards on the front and back on my gravel bike which look after me OK.
 However they don’t stop the rooster tail of spray from the back wheel.
 For that you need longer mudguards and on my boy’s hybrid this Bontrager set fits over 40mm tyres, don’t clog on sandy soil and have withstood a few years of school use – they’re tough!

 I needed to replace my helmet earlier this year and decided to try a MIPS one from Giro as they are supposed to offer better protection.
 The newer helmet fits much better than the old, it is more easily adjusted and I am very happy with it.
 When one of the boys needed a new helmet we bought another MIPS helmet from Specialized.
 Unfortunately there are no enhanced standards for better helmets and various manufacturers are promoting their own eg WG11.
-MIPS ones typically cost £10-£15 more and I hope I never have to find out why, but the better fit is worth it.
+MIPS ones typically cost £20-£30 more and I hope I never have to find out why, but the better fit is worth it.
 If your loved one rides with a tired or poorly adjusted helmet, get one that is easy to adjust as an ideal gift for a cyclist!
 More tips on how to choose a helmet here.

 7. Water Bottle / Hydration Pack